20th – 21st May 2021

 Due to COVID 19 restrictions, the conference will be conducted online.

-The event will showcase the state of the art of research on LGBTQI+ workplace inclusion and bring together various stakeholders committed to developing practical and sustainable solutions toward reducing workplace inequalities and increasing LGBTQI+ workplace inclusion.
+The event will showcase the state of the art of research on LGBTIQ+ workplace inclusion and bring together various stakeholders committed to developing practical and sustainable solutions toward reducing workplace inequalities and increasing LGBTIQ+ workplace inclusion.